Antonio Baldini: 1924–1943

 It was in this context that in June 1931 Baldini became editor-in-chief at the prestigious monthly literary journal "Nuova Antologia", later promoted to the status of literary editor.
 He was appointed by Luigi Federzoni, the publication's long-standing director between 1931 and 1943.
 "Nuova Antologia" had been founded in 1866, and while it retained much of its reputation, there was a widespread view among a younger generation of scholars that it had failed to recover its momentum during the confused years following the end of World War I, carefully distancing itself from the lively political debate that was a feature of the early 1920s.
 The publication's director, Luigi Federzoni was a government insider.
 Baldini sustained the magazine's apolitical stance, to the point that when, following the fall of fascism in 1943, Federzoni was obliged to step aside from the magazine's directorship, Baldini briefly took his place.
 Nevertheless, in Mussolini's Italy "Nuova Antologia" was widely seen as part of the nation's literary establishment, and views of his role were and have remained polarised.
 In the view of admirers, Baldini introduced a new dynamic to a magazine which before his arrival had been in sharp decline.
 "Nuova Antologia" became a safe space where young writers could collaborate fearlessly with famous writers, without being pressured to follow fashionable trends or align themselves with some "literary school".
 In matters concerning literature, there was room for free expression and judgement to an extent and in a manner which had become unusual elsewhere.

-Baldani won the "Mussolini Literature Prize" in 1937.
+Baldini won the "Mussolini Literature Prize" in 1937.
 Two years later, in 1939, Baldini was nominated for and accepted membership in the Royal Academy.